albertsokol/cardiac-scar-seg/README.md

 # Ventricular scar segmentation

+## Setting up the data

+* Putting all 3D in a 3D folder, specify the names they should have (standard)
+* Manually split into `train` and `val` folders
+* Running scripts in util to create the 2D and 3DShallow datasets

 ## Training settings: `train_config.json`

 All the training settings you might need to adjust are found in `train_config.json`.
 Update this file, then run `trainer.py` to train new models